 - Improved accountability

 On March 1, 2019, the SFPP Corporation became the trustee and administrator of the Plan.
-This meant the Government of Alberta no longer had responsibilities, functions, obligations, duties, or liabilities in relation to administration of the Plan.
-Under the new joint-governance structure, future benefit plan changes will be determined by the SFPP boards, not government, and will be subject to discussion and agreement between employer and employee sponsors.
+Under the new joint-governance structure, future benefit plan changes will be determined by the SFPP Sponsor Board, not government, and will be subject to discussion and agreement between employer and employee sponsors.
 Employee and employer sponsors also share responsibility for the risks associated with funding defined benefit plans, including the risk of investment losses that may require changes to contribution rates or benefits.